luluu9/OpenGLLearning/README.md

 1. Enable debug output using glEnable(GL_DEBUG_OUTPUT)
 2. Check for OpenGL version compatibility
 3. Ensure all shader compilation and linking is successful

+### Tessellation Issues
+If you encounter problems with tessellation:
+1. Verify your GPU supports OpenGL 4.0+ with hardware tessellation
+2. Ensure all tessellation shaders (.tesc and .tese) are compiling without errors
+3. Verify uniform values for tessellation levels are being passed correctly

 ## License